cybrwzrd/cyberwizard-blog/content/posts/the-wonderful-world-of-binary-hex-and-decimal.md

 ### Comparison of bases

+In the below table, the colored numbers represent the `unique set` of digits that each base is comprised of.

 ![Base comparison](/uploads/comparison.png#center)

+We can see above that `7` in hex equals `7` in decimal, but `111` in binary.
+Additionally we can see that `D` in hex equals `13` in decimal, and `1101` in binary.

-As you can see in the table, binary numbers start getting quite large and unwieldy quite quickly, hence why hex is used commonly as a more concise representation.
-In fact
+You may have noticed binary numbers start getting quite large and unwieldy quite quickly, hence why hex is used commonly as a more concise representation.

 ### What base am I looking at?

+You may have noticed that if the number's base isn't explicitly stated, it could be easy to interpret a given number using numerous bases.

+For example the number `1101` could be _one thousand, one hundred and one_ if the base is decimal, but equally it could be _seven_ if the base is binary.

+For this reason, it's important to denote which base a given number is in.
+Lucky for you, there is already a standard convention.

+* Hexadecimal numbers are represented with a `0x` prefix in front of the number. e.g `0xAF8`
+* Binary numbers are represented with a `0b` prefix in front of the number. e.g. `0b1101`
+* Decimal numbers are represented without any prefix.
+So if you can't see a prefix, you can assume the number is decimal.

 ## Converting between bases

+### Converting to decimal

+### Converting to other bases

 ## Wrap Up